spl1nes/tmrank/README.md

 ### Removing maps

 If a map should be removed from a map pack the [remove.csv](scripts/remove.csv) file needs to be expanded by the map + map pack type.
-And the map must be removed from the [map.csv](maps.csv) file.
+And the map must be removed from the [maps.csv](maps.csv) file.

 ### Manual times